sorbet/sorbet/website/docs/error-reference.md

 ## 5011

-This means a class inherits from itself either directly or through a inheritance chain.
+A class inherits from itself either directly or through a inheritance chain.

 ```ruby
 class A < A; end